 What are my responsibilities?

-You should take steps to resolve minor neighbour disputes or problems yourself in the first instance.
-Where appropriate, and if it safe to do so, speak to the person causing the ASB – they might not be aware of the affect their behaviour is having on others.
+You should take steps to resolve minor neighbour disputes or problems yourself.
+Where appropriate, and if it safe to do so, speak to the person causing the ASB – they might not be aware of the effect their behaviour is having on others.

 If you witness or experience ASB that is violent or poses and immediate safety risk, you should always ring the police on 999.